vendablefall/blog.leet.cloud/_posts/2017-11-13-Creating-a-VPC-part-3.markdown

 [![]({{ site.url }}/assets/article_images/VPC3/46-private-commands-2.PNG)]({{ site.url }}/assets/article_images/VPC3/46-private-commands-2.PNG)

-The reason we couldnt reach out from "MyPrivateInstance" is because we havnt yet setup a route for that traffic to reach out.
+The reason we couldn't reach out from "MyPrivateInstance" is that we haven't yet set up a route for that traffic to reach out.
 Go back to the AWS console, inside the VPC dashboard and select the "Route Tables" tab, Click "Create Route Table".

 [![]({{ site.url }}/assets/article_images/VPC3/47-route-table-menu.PNG)]({{ site.url }}/assets/article_images/VPC3/47-route-table-menu.PNG)